jedisct1/rsign2/README.md

 # Blockchain Commons torgap-sig-cli-rust

-`torgap-sig-cli-rust` is a fork of [rsign2](https://github.com/jedisct1/rsign2), Rust implementation of [Minisign](https://jedisct1.github.io/minisign/) with support for
+`torgap-sig-cli-rust` is a fork of [rsign2](https://github.com/jedisct1/rsign2), a Rust implementation of [Minisign](https://jedisct1.github.io/minisign/) with support for
 Tor onion v3 hidden service keys.

+## Additional Information

+* [Manual](docs/MANUAL.md) on how to use `torgap-sig-cli-rust`.

+## Status - Late Alpha

+`torgap-sig-cli-rust` is currently under active development and in the late alpha testing phase.
+It should not be used for production tasks until it has had further testing and auditing.

+## Installation Instructions

+Install with:

+`cargo build`

+The resulting executable is `target/debug/rsign`

+You can alternatively run and build automatically with a single command: `cargo run`.

+For more information: `cargo run help`

+Note that `cargo run help` is equivalent to `target/debug/rsign help` and when using `cargo run`, `cargo build` can be omitted, as it's already automatically executed.

+## Usage Instructions

-It allows signing a file and verifying its signature with an onion v3 address:
+`torgap-sig-cli-rust` allows a file to be signed and its signature to be verified with an onion v3 address.

+Any file can be used:

 ```sh
 echo "Mr. Watson--come here--I want to see you." > myfile.txt
 ```

+Sign the file with the `rsign` command:

 ```sh
 rsign sign myfile.txt